Balaam And His Donkey: Lessons From The Story

 • Thanks for your comment/question Daniel.
 The first time Balaam asked God what he should do, the Lord said, “Do not go with them.
 You must not put a curse on those people, because they are blessed” (Numbers 22:12).
 The second time God said, “Since these men have come to summon you, go with them, but do only what I tell you” (Numbers 22:20).
 But afterward God was angry when he went, and the Angel of the Lord stood in the road to oppose him.
 Then the Lord said, “Go with the men, but speak only what I tell you” (Numbers 22:35).

 So you can see Daniel that God was looking into Balaam’s heart.
 He knew that the man could not be trusted but He wanted to use him to bless Israel even more.
-He allowed the seer to go but on the way God could see his hidden intentions of gaining riches for himself and perhaps not doing as he was told.
+He allowed the seer to go but on the way saw his hidden intentions of gaining riches for himself and perhaps not doing as he was told.
 Therefore the Angel of God cautioned him saying, “do only what I tell you.”
 Thereafter he was allowed to continue.
 I hope this makes it clear for you.

 Reply